gnolang/gno/docs/getting-started/using-gnoland.md

   genesis  gno genesis manipulation suite
 ```

-If you do not wish to install the binary globally, you can build and run it
+If you do not wish to install the binary globally, you can build it with the
-with the following command from the `gno.land/` folder:
+following command from the `gno.land/` folder:

 ```bash
 make build.gnoland